Pavithraramasaamy/EXPERIMENT--02-INTEFACING-A-DIGITAL-INPUT-TO-ARM-DEVELOPMENT-BOARD/README.md

 ### RESULT:
 Interfacing a digital Input (Pushbutton ) with ARM microcontroller based IOT development is executed and the results are verified.

-## Result :
-Interfacing a digital Input (Pushbutton ) with ARM microcontroller based IOT development is executed and the results are verified.